JaredNgwj/SC1015/README.md

 ### 4. Multi-Variate Analysis

-Now that we have done EDA, we picked the 4 best variables using `KBest` to obtain strong predictors for our Multi-Variate Analysis.
+Now that we have done EDA, we picked the 4 best variables using `KBest` to obtain strong predictors for our Multi-Variate Analysis for our First Data Science Question.

 We then obtained a Explained Variance of `0.8755` for the model on the Train Data Set and `0.5808` on the Test Data.
 This was a case of overfitting, and so we explored 2 ways to reduce the overfitting.